martinsbtp/STPP-Public-Transportation-Planning-tool/README.md

 1 - Receive the request by email from an ombudsman center in your inbox,

-2 - Find out if requests or complaints are valid.
-Use maps, database search and legal consultation to explain the operation of the line mentioned in the request.
+2 - Check if request/complaint is valid.
+Use maps, database search, and legal consultation to explain the operation and create a solution.

 3 - if the requested itinerary does not exist, explain the reasons or propose a solution.

-4 -  If necessary, discuss the situation with the planning team, find representatives of the bus operators, develop a solution and respond to the request.
+4 -  Discuss the situation with the planning team, find representatives of the bus operators, develop a solution and respond to the request.
+&nbsp;

+&nbsp;

 ---
 #### Sending a Complaint or request